 Spinach Is a Superfood

 Spinach (Spinacia oleracea) belongs to the goosefoot family.
+It has a slightly bitter taste.
 This annual plant, which is native to southwest Asia, is rich in many essential nutrients like proteins, vitamins, minerals and carbohydrates.
-Spinach promotes excellent health; Popeye was not a fool.

 Is spinach part of your diet?